 In a cocktail shaker filled with ice, pour the whisky, amaretto, and cranberry juice.

-- This recipe makes a 4 1/2 ounce drink, which is double the average shot, so it's best to split it between two shot glasses.
-For a single drink, cut all of the ingredients in half or pour it into a larger glass (you don't have to shoot it, either).
+- This recipe makes a 4 1/2-ounce drink, which is double the average shot, so it's best to split it between two glasses.
+For a single shot, cut all of the ingredients in half or pour it into a larger glass.

-- Another popular Crown Royal drink that's very similar to this is called the royal flush.
-The recipe pours a shot of the whiskey with 1/4 ounce of peach schnapps and 3 ounces of cranberry juice.
-While it's often served on the rocks, you can also use the red snapper recipe and substitute the amaretto for peach schnapps for an equally tasty shot.
+- Another popular and similar Crown Royal-based drink is called the royal flush.
+The recipe pours a shot of the whisky with 1/4 ounce of peach schnapps and 3 ounces of cranberry juice.
+While it's often served on the rocks, you can also serve it as a shot.

-- Similarly, the redheaded slut shot pours peach schnapps and cranberry juice, though that recipe uses Jägermeister as the base.
+- Similarly, the fuzzy Jäger cranberry shot pours peach schnapps and cranberry juice, though that recipe uses Jägermeister as the base.